tuxedocomputers/keyboard-layouts/README.md

     ```
  3. Edit the new file with a vector graphics program, preferably [Inkscape](https://inkscape.org/).
 Please note the following points:
     * The levels *justify* and *grid* are locked.
 Do not change them under any circumstances!
+    * The grid is always created for ISO layouts, but is ignored by the laser.
+ANSI layouts can therefore also be created with it without any problems!
     * Ideally, do not change the position of the key labeling.
 If necessary, please do not place it too close to the edge of the respective key.
     * Change fonts only after prior consultation.
       - The font can be downloaded from [Google Fonts](https://fonts.google.com/specimen/Rajdhani).